spress/spress.yosymfony.com/docs/getting-started/index.md

 * Linux, Unix or Mac OS X.

 ###Installation
-Install Spress from ZIP or Deb package file and Github repository.
+Install Spress from Github repository, Packagist or ZIP file.

 ####From ZIP file (*nix and Mac OS X)
 [Download](/download) the zip file and uncompress in `/your-spress-installation-dir`.